samantha-usman/samantha-usman.github.io/index.md

 title: Sam Usman
 ---
-I am an astrophysics PhD candidate at the [University of Chicago](https://astrophysics.uchicago.edu) and an [American Dissertaion Fellow](https://astrophysics.uchicago.edu/news/article/samantha-usman-has-been-awarded-the-aauw-american-dissertation-fellowship/) through the American Association for University Women (AAUW).
+I am an astrophysics PhD candidate at the [University of Chicago](https://astrophysics.uchicago.edu) and an [American Dissertation Fellow](https://astrophysics.uchicago.edu/news/article/samantha-usman-has-been-awarded-the-aauw-american-dissertation-fellowship/) through the American Association for University Women (AAUW).

 I will be defending my thesis titled *Probing Multiple Populations in